 Animals showed greater bone and ash densities and improved microarchitecture, with no adverse effects like body weight gain and weight of the atrophic uterus.

 It is useful for gastrointestinal problems.
-A study conducted in rats where the rats with aspirin-induced gastric mucosal injuries were given perfusions of an aqueous extract of cumin which showed an increased acid secretion by a cholinergic mechanism.
+A study conducted in rats where the rats with aspirin-induced gastric mucosal injuries were given perfusions of an aqueous extract which showed an increased acid secretion by a cholinergic mechanism.

 Aqueous and solvent derived extracts of cumin increased amylase, protease, lipase, and phytase activities.